rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _Cognitive overload_ happens when working memory is overwhelmed by the 3 cognitive loads we have described, IMO, bugs are evidence of cognitive overload in programming.
-I want to point out, however, that psychology is not a simple arithmetic, a programmer can learn how to process large cognitive loads sequentially few chunks of information at the time and some programmers appear to get very good at this.
+I want to point out, however, that psychology is not a simple arithmetic, a programmer can learn how to process large cognitive loads sequentially few chunks of information at the time and some programmers appear to be very good at this.
 However high cognitive loads will overwhelm even the most diligent among us, There is even a trivial combinatorial complexity to this (does working memory go through a binomial number reloads?).

 I wanted to use _cognitive debt_ in the title, intending it as a pun on "technical debt", because I am interested in discussing negative impacts on the team's ability to understand and reason about the code.